 What do you think is the purpose of a chair?
-You may say to sit on it, but this goes beyond the material use.
+You may say to sit on it, but this goes beyond the material used.

 A chair has a purpose because it can be used for different purposes.
-For example, you can use a chair in an office and also in your dining room.
+For example, you can use a chair in an office and your dining room.

 Is the telos of the universe like our example of the chair?

 Yes, it is.

 Everything in the world has its purpose or goal, and these goals are linked to each other.
 It is how all things in nature are interdependent.

 The telos philosophy concept considers all living beings as part of a whole that works together for some universal purposes.

 Aristotle’s telos, or final cause, is the idea that there is a purpose or goal for everything.
 For example, the purpose of an eye is to see.

 The purpose of a knife is to cut.
 The purpose of a hammer is to hammer things.

 This way of thinking was hugely influential in shaping not just Aristotle’s ideas but all of Western philosophy.